From the desk of: Sam C. Chan

 • already released to corporate licensing customers on November 29, 2006

-• adoption of Vista not a question of if, but a question of when
+• adoption of Win 6.x platform is not a question of if, but a question of when

 • there are numerous compelling features & benefits